 You’d think they’d have “their people” take care of those things.
 But no. Many busy, powerful people, past to the present, have recognized the human value of writing personal notes.
-(Check out 11 of their notes using the link at the end of this post.)

 Whether a note is handwritten or printed and signed, it stands above the deluge of digital life.
 A note is a physical thing appearing in your mailbox that you can hold in your hand.
 It indicates someone took a few moments to think of you and say so.
 And it’s ageless: Younger generations may or may not be learning cursive, but most love personal snail mail.
 Greeting cards, notes – Hallmark loves Millennials.

 Social observers say our modern culture has resulted in an epidemic of loneliness.
 Digital communication is disembodied.
 All generations are in danger of feeling like no one really sees them.
 Personal notes can build bridges of humanity, in both the personal and professional realms.

 Personal notes Say So Much— Don’t Overthink It

 What to say in a note?
 Say thank you.
 Tell a younger colleague you’ve learned something from them.
 Give kudos to a talent you observe in a coworker.
 Congratulate a promotion.
 Express sympathy when you know someone is going through a personal struggle.
 Just share a silly thought or meaningful quote.
 It all says “I’m noticing you.
 I’m glad we share time and space.”

 Make Note-Writing Intentional